schung114/3D-art/index.md

-The goal of our project is to create an interactive program that people can use to visualize 3D revolved shapes created from self-drawn cross sections.
+The goal of our project is to create an interactive program that people can use to visualize 3D revolved shapes created from self-drawn cross-sections.
 Our interactive art visualizer turns 2D shapes drawn by the user (that's you!) with a mouse into 3D revolved shapes.
-When you run the progam, a draw window opens where the left mouse button can be pressed or held and dragged to draw on the screen.
-The slower the drawing is made, the more accurate the 3D-shape will come out.
+When you run the program, a drawing window opens where the left mouse button can be pressed or held and dragged to draw on the screen.
+The slower the drawing is made, the more accurate the 3D shape will come out.

 <img src="introwindow.JPG" width="500" />  <img src="drawing.JPG" width="500" />

 ### How Does it Work?
-Whatever you draw with your mouse on the draw window will be revolved around the x axis (top edge of the window) to create a beautiful 3D shape!
+Whatever you draw with your mouse on the drawing window will be revolved around the x-axis (top edge of the window) to create a beautiful 3D shape!
 If there are any holes/gaps in your drawing in the x-axis direction, they will be automatically filled in through linear interpolation to create a continuous curve.
 When there are multiple points with the same x-value the highest y-value will be used when revolving the shape.
-When you are done drawing and are ready to see the revolved version of your masterpiece, press the escape key, which will open up a color picking window.
+When you are done drawing and are ready to see the revolved version of your masterpiece, press the 'Esc' key, which will open up a color-picking window.

 <img src="colorpick.JPG" width="500" />